Bojan Bogdanovic scores 16 of 33 points in 4th for Jazz

-MEMPHIS, Tenn.
-(AP) — Bojan Bogdanovic scored 16 of his 33 points in the fourth quarter, helping the Utah Jazz pull away from the Memphis Grizzlies for a 103-94 victory Friday night.
+The Jazz came out quickly in the third, eventually erased the Memphis Grizzlies’ double-digit lead and pulled away for a 103-94 victory Friday night to snap a two-game skid.
+Bojan Bogdanovic was key in the fourth quarter, scoring 16 of his 33 points in the game.

+“I’m glad we played the second half like we did, opposed to the first,” Snyder said.
+“We came out competitive and threw ourselves into the defense.
+We were struggling offensively in the first half and forgot about that and the offense came.”

-Bogdanovic matched his season-high scoring mark, going 12 of 20 from the field, including 4 of 8 from 3-point range as Utah snapped a two-game losing streak.
-Donovan Mitchell added 20 points, and Rudy Gobert had 13 points, 13 rebounds and a pair of blocks.
+Bogdanovic matched his season-high scoring mark, going 12 of 20 from the field, including 4 of 8 from 3-point range.
+Donovan Mitchell added 20 points despite a tough shooting night (7 of 22) and Rudy Gobert had 13 points, 13 rebounds and a pair of blocks.

+In the fourth, when the Jazz would routinely look to Mitchell, their leading scorer, they relied on Bogdanovic.

+“It shows how unselfish we are, especially Donovan,” Bogdanovic said.
+“Our best player, he’s supposed to take last shots in the last couple of minutes. … He told me to take the last shots.”

 Jonas Valanciunas led Memphis with 22 points and 17 rebounds, and Brandon Clarke scored 13 points on 5-of-6 shooting.
 The Grizzlies have lost six straight.